geemac-cdn/instanalysis/README.md

 ```
 https://www.google.com/chrome/
 ```
-ChromeDriver - WebDriver for Chrome
+ChromeDriver - WebDriver for Chrome<br>
-Important: ensure the version you download matches your version of chrome (for example, If you are using Chrome version 81, please download ChromeDriver 81.0.4044.69)
+Important: ensure the version you download matches your version of chrome (for example, If you are using Chrome version 81, please download ChromeDriver 81.0.4044.69)<br>
+This project was developed using the chromedriver_win32.zip package
 ```
 https://chromedriver.chromium.org/downloads
 ```